Squirrel Story

 My youngest daughter, who is 4, and I ride our bikes to her pre-school most days.
 It’s a short ride through a residential neighborhood, then past an elementary school.
 There aren’t many cars.
 Usually, she chats away about this or that; I tend to ride quietly, listening, eyeing her as she strays to the left side of the road from time to time.

 One morning, however, she stopped abruptly, stood astride her bike.
-With the affront of someone witnessing a war crime she announced, “Dad, that squirrel just crossed the street without looking both ways.”
+With the affront of someone witnessing a war crime she said, “Dad, that squirrel just crossed the street without looking both ways.”

 Affront might be too tame; outrage might be more accurate, at least as far as 4-year-old outrage goes.